Lessons Learned from July 4th Prevention Project

 We had a similar experience with our Airtag project.

 Unlike microchips, Airtags are visible.
 They provide immediate feedback.
 People can open an app and watch their pet's location update in real time rather than waiting for a finder to scan a chip.
 And yet participation was still limited.
 The effort is low as the set up process takes only a few seconds.
-Therefore, effort is not the limiting factor.
-Prevention asks us to solve a problem that does not yet exist.
+However, the effort is more than just setting up, it is how to navigate the technology once the tag is connected to the phone.
+For some, technology is a barrier and prevention asks us to solve a problem that does not yet exist. - My dog is not going to get lost, why I need the airtag mindset.

 Final Thoughts

 Microchips.
 Phone cards.
 Emergency kits.
 Insurance.
 Airtags.
-We increasingly think they belong to the same family: Prevention.
+They belong to the same family: Prevention.